-05 Summary description of Crossrail
+04 Summary description of Crossrail

-A brand new 'metro' style fleet of trains will operate over the proposed route.
-Up to 24 trains per hour at peak times will run in each direction through the Central Area between Paddington and Whitechapel.
+A brand new 'metro' style fleet of trains would operate over the proposed 120 kilometre route.
+Up to 24 trains per hour at peak times could run in each direction through the Central Area between Paddington and Whitechapel.

-Crossrail plans to become an important part of the existing transport system by developing a network of strategic interchanges with nine London Underground lines, and National Rail services.
+Crossrail plans to become an important part of the existing transport system by developing a network of strategic interchanges with nine London Underground lines and National Rail services.

-More than 22 kilometres of newly constructed twin tunnels will run under central London connecting Paddington in West London with the Isle of Dogs (Canary Wharf) and Pudding Mill Lane in East London.
+Over 20 kilometres of newly constructed twin tunnels would run under central London connecting Paddington in West London with the Isle of Dogs (Canary Wharf) and Pudding Mill Lane in East London.

-Links to the existing National Rail Network will then allow Crossrail trains to reach Heathrow and Maidenhead in the west and Shenfield and Abbey Wood in the east.
-For access to and from the tunnels, three tunnel portals (entrance and exit) will be constructed at Royal Oak, Victoria Dock and Pudding Mill Lane.
-A further tunnel east of Custom House will run under the Thames from North Woolwich and surface in Plumstead.
+Links to the existing National Rail Network would then allow Crossrail trains to reach Heathrow and Maidenhead in the west and Shenfield and Ebbsfleet in the east.
+For access to and from the tunnels, three tunnel portals (entrance and exits) are proposed at Royal Oak, Victoria Dock and Pudding Mill Lane.
+A further tunnel after Custom House is proposed to run under the Thames from North Woolwich and surface in Plumstead.

-Tunnel air quality will be managed by mechanical ventilation system through twelve ventilation shafts and stations, and incident response will be through emergency intervention points at one kilometre apart.
+Tunnel air quality would be managed through twelve between station ventilation shafts and incident response would be through emergency intervention points at one kilometre apart.

-The seven new underground stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel and Isle of Dogs will include new ticket halls and fully accessible, modern facilities.
-There will be improvements at the 28 existing stations to be served.
+The seven new underground stations at Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel and Isle of Dogs would include new ticket halls and fully accessible, modern facilities.
+Improvements are also proposed at the 36 existing stations to be served.
 Details are available on the relevant Information Centre panels and the website.

-In order to stable, service and maintain the trains and to manage the railway, a control centre and depot will be built at Romford.
-Some overnight stabling will be necessary along the route at various locations.
+In order to stable, service and maintain the trains and to manage the railway, a control centre and depot is proposed at Romford.
+Some overnight stabling would be necessary on each branch of Crossrail.

-200 million passenger journeys per year are expected to be made on Crossrail and it is anticipated that fares on Crossrail will be part of Transport for London's Travelcard fare system.
+200 million passenger journeys per year are anticipated and it is expected that fares on Crossrail would be part of Transport for London's Travelcard fare system.
 The overall cost of Crossrail has been estimated at £10 billion.